(212) 288-0033 | Reserve Onlinewww.danielnyc.com

 Fri - Sat: 5:30PM - 11PM

-“Everything’s exquisite” – from the “breathtaking” New French cuisine to the “aristocratic” dining room to the “above-and-beyond” service – at Daniel Boulud’s UES “class-act” flagship; the prix fixe–only menu is ideal “when you want to be lavished”, though some do “love eating in the barroom” where you can order à la carte; wherever you land, bear in mind that “jackets (and money belts) are required.”
+“Everything’s exquisite” – from the “breathtaking” New French cuisine to the “above-and-beyond” service – at Daniel Boulud’s UES “class-act” flagship, where the "aristocratic" dining room is voted No. 1 for Decor in NYC; the prix fixe–only menu is ideal “when you want to be lavished”, though some do “love eating in the barroom”, where you can order à la carte; wherever you land, bear in mind that “jackets (and money belts) are required.”

 Since it opened in 1993, Daniel Boulud's namesake restaurant has been the toast of New York City.
 And when he moved to a new location in 1999, he brought his legion of admirers and three Michelin Stars with him.
 Here, the French chef does his homeland proud with brilliantly simple French fare and world-class service.
 The dining room is an opulent, almost Moorish palace—the entryways evoke the courtyard at the Alhambra—that invites reverence for the food.